The Complexity of Matching Games: A Survey: Conclusions

 \subsection{NTU Matching Games}

 Cooperative games $(N,v)$ are also known as {\it transferable utility games} (TU games), as it is possible to distribute the value $v(S)$ among the players of a coalition~$S$ in any possible way. {\it Non-transferable utility games} (NTU games) can be seen as a generalization of TU games and play a role in economic settings where goods are indivisible.
-That is, in an NTU game $(N,v)$, the value function~$v$ now also associates each nonempty set $S\subseteq N$ with a non-empty set $X(S)$ that consists of vectors $x\in \R^S$.
+That is, in an NTU game $(N,v)$, the value function~$v$ now also associates each non-empty set $S\subseteq N$ with a non-empty set $X(S)$ that consists of vectors $x\in \R^S$.
 Note that we obtain the corresponding TU game if for each $S\subseteq N$ we have that $X(S)$ consists of all possible positive vectors~$x$ such that $\sum_{i\in S}x_i=v(S)$.
-We refer to the work of Bir\'o and Fleiner~\cite{BF16} for a survey on results on NTU matching games and some natural open problems for these games and to a more recent paper of Kir\'aly and M\'esz\'aros-Karkus~\cite{KK19} for complexity results for NTU partitioned matching games, which they call international matching games.
+We refer to the work of \citeA{BF16} for a survey on results on NTU matching games and some natural open problems for these games and to a more recent paper of~\citeA{KK19} for complexity results for NTU partitioned matching games, which they call international matching games.

+{Furthermore, there is a large body of related work on core stabilizers in this setting; for example on the problem of minimizing the number of blocking pairs \shortcite{ABM05,BMM10}, the problem of maximizing the number of vertices such that these pairs are stable among themselves (in our terminology, the $\vd$-{\sc Stabilizer} problem)~\cite{Ta90}, and on the topic of manipulative attacks \shortcite{BBHN21,CSS21,EGNRWY23}.}

+\begin{acks} {Benedek acknowledges the support of the National Research, Development and Innovation Office of Hungary (OTKA Grant No.\ K138945).
+Bir\'o acknowledges the support of the Hungarian Scientific Research Fund (OTKA, Grant No.\ K143858) and the Hungarian Academy of Sciences (Momentum Grant No. LP2021-2).
+Paulusma acknowledges the support of the Leverhulme Trust (Grant RF-2022-607).
+All authors thank three anonymous reviewers for their helpful comments on our paper.} \end{acks}